NC State Extension Publications

 Skip to Soil Fertility

 Corn generally requires from 120 to 160 pounds of nitrogen per acre, 30 to 50 pounds of phosphorus per acre, 80 to 100 pounds of potassium per acre, and smaller amounts of sulfur and micronutrients to obtain optimum yield.
 Organic corn growers should design their systems so that the amount of nutrients added to the system offsets the amount removed in the grain or forage.
-The local offices of the USDA Natural Resources Conservation Service, N.C.
-Cooperative Extension, or the Soil and Water Conservation District can provide guidelines for a nutrient management plan.
-Chapter 9: Soil Management also has more information on organic soil management.
+The local offices of the USDA Natural Resources Conservation Service, North Carolina Cooperative Extension, or the Soil and Water Conservation District can provide guidelines for a nutrient management plan.
+Chapter 9 in this guide also has more information on organic soil management.

 Weed Management